-Rocky outcrops are the first sign that another world awaits below Waitomo, but the big reveal is almost beyond belief.
+Another world awaits below Waitomo, and the big reveal is almost beyond belief.
 This amazing maze of limestone caves – lined with stalagmites, stalactites, and galaxies of glowworms – can be explored on a guided walk or boat tour, or a thrilling Black Water Rafting trip through subterranean waterways.